youngsoul/gpg-linefollower/Readme.md

 I have a number of his books, and they are all excellent.

-For this project, I was using this series of books, `Raspberry PI for Computer Vision`.
+For this project, I was using this series of books, [Raspberry PI for Computer Vision](https://www.pyimagesearch.com/raspberry-pi-for-computer-vision/).
 There are 3 books in the series.
 If you want to know more about how to apply computer vision to the Rasbperry PI there is no better resource.

-In the Hacker Bundle, Adrian also tackles the Line Follower project but take a more Computer Vision approach, which I decied to take a Machine Learning approach.
+In the Hacker Bundle, Adrian also thttps://www.pyimagesearch.com/raspberry-pi-for-computer-vision/forkackles the Line Follower project but takes a more Computer Vision approach, which I decied to take a Machine Learning approach.

 You find out more about his books [here](https://www.pyimagesearch.com/raspberry-pi-for-computer-vision/).

 ## Overview

+The goal of this project was to 'teach' a GoPiGo Robot car how to follow a line.
+There are a number of ways to do this.
+This project focused on using Machine Learning and Computer Vision to solve this problem.

-This project uses a GoPiGo3 Robot Car from DexterIndustries with a RaspberryPI3 - not even the latest RaspberryPI4 - with an additional Raspberry PI camera, and a GrovePI button.
+This project uses a [GoPiGo3 Robot Car from DexterIndustries](https://www.dexterindustries.com/gopigo3/) with a RaspberryPI3 - not even the latest RaspberryPI4 - with an additional Raspberry PI camera, and a GrovePI button.

 The goal was to create a training track with different kinds of turns and line curvatures to collect training images that represent: